How do I know if my carrier supports eSIM ?

 7. Service Activation: The carrier activates the service, and the device is ready to use.

-See also Discover the Best eSIM Plans for International Travel in Asia: Stay Connected Effortlessly
+See also Top 10 Best eSIM Plans for International Travel in Germany

 Use Cases: